petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-sales-presentations.md

 ## Challenges of the old Industry Sales Decks

 Liferay’s product has been constantly evolving since 2004.
-At the same time, Liferay’s Sales Approach has evolved as the product changed, and as the needs and demands of Customers have also evolved
+At the same time, Liferay’s Sales Approach has evolved with the product, and with the needs and demands of Customers.

 Industry-specific Sales Decks were introduced several years ago, to enable Liferay and Partner sales teams to target specific industries.
-While providing valuable in-depth insights in specific industries and their most common challenges, ultimately they were not sufficient to meet the heterogeneous pitch requirements faced by Liferay and Partner sales teams during the various stages of an opportunity.
+The decks provided valuable in-depth insights in specific industries and their most common challenges, but were ultimately not sufficient in meeting the diverse pitch requirements faced by Liferay and Partner sales teams during the various stages of an opportunity.

 Based on feedback from internal sales teams and partners, a new Sales Foundation deck has been compiled.

-## Directive for the new Sales Foundation deck
+## Directive for the new Sales Foundation Deck

 To cater to the wide-range of requirements, the concept behind the new Sales Foundation Deck is to provide:

-* A consistent set of slides that act as the toolbox and a foundation for all top of funnel pitches.
+* A consistent set of slides that act as a toolbox and a foundation for all top-of-funnel pitches.
 * A unified look and feel aligned with Liferay’s communication and design guidelines.
 * The flexibility for each sales representative to tailor the deck to the individual needs of each opportunity.
 * Local autonomy but with global alignment.